moajayi/web-basics-1-week-1-moajayi/README.md

 ## Additonal Instructions on how to clone/download a repo and get started.
+Once your repository has been created in github.
 You will click on the Clone or download button, and then on the clipboard icon to copy the url to the clipboard.

 Then open a terminal window (or Git Bash window if on Windows).
 Do: